jpurviance/Hardware-Cache-Simulation-and-Algorithm-Evaluation/README.md

 Disadvantages: Values are evicted as soon as another address that hashes to the same index is to be cached.

 ### Fully Associative:
-Every address in stored in the same cache set.
+Every address is stored in the same cache set.
 Multiple addresses that would hash to the same index in a direct map cache can be stored at the same time in the cache.

 Advantages: Cache values are not immediately evicted from the cache when new values need to be stored.

 Disadvantages: Searching through cache sets is more costly then direct hash implementations.

 ### Set Associative:
-Address are hashed into sets where multiple memory address values are stored.
+Addresses are hashed into sets where multiple memory address values are stored.
 Read operations are less costly then Full Associative caches due to the smaller pool of cache words.

 Advantages: Values are evicted from the cache less than direct map caches.
-Read operations take less time then Fully associative caches.
+Read operations take less time then Fully Associative caches.

 Disadvantages:  Direct map caches require less time to retrieve cached values.
-Fully associative caches evict values less than set associative caches.
+Fully Associative caches evict values less than Set Associative caches.